Key Takeaways

 Gel Cream vs Gel Moisturizer: What's the Difference?

 Laneige makes two gel products with confusingly similar names, and the difference actually matters.
-This review is about the Gel Cream, but there's also a Gel Moisturizer.
+This review is about the Gel Cream.
+There's also a Gel Moisturizer.

 Gel Cream (This Review) Gel Moisturizer